Zeth21/PCStore/Readme.md

 # Modular E-Commerce API Backend built with ASP.NET Core (Onion Architecture, CQRS Pattern - MediatR)

-This is a **multi-layered backend API project** designed for the sale of computer hardware and accessories.
+This is a **multi-layered backend API project** designed for an e-commerce system.
 It was developed for **educational purposes and CV building**, following clean code practices and modern architectural principles.

 ## Technologies and Architectures Used